-- The Final Design Phase of EMU systems is nearing completion, with exception of Truck (bogie), and software intensive systems (Monitoring and Diagnostic and Train Control Systems).
-The FDR of the Truck will be completed next month and the software intensive systems are scheduled for December 2019. - Stadler commenced discussions with Wabtec as the Interoperable Electronic Train Management System (I-ETMS) supplier for carborne PTC equipment. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor (PMOC), Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP Team continues to address systemwide interface issues involving the emerging EMU design and the existing wayside infrastructure. - Preparation for First Article Inspection (FAI) of Cab Car carshell is underway.
-Documentation package and carshell nearing completion.
-FAIs are the last step in a component's design validation.
-After prototype testing, the Design Team, as well as Caltrain, evaluates the 'first' production unit ('article') off the assembly line.
-The article is evaluated for ease of maintenance, including troubleshooting and access to replace components.
-The FAI confirms that the article is manufactured in accordance with approved drawings and procedures.
-FAIs also establish Caltrain's level of quality that the article must maintain throughout production.
-The FAI piece is retained as the quality standard.
+- The Final Design Phase of EMU systems continues to near completion, with exception of Truck (bogie) Assembly, and software intensive systems (Monitoring and Diagnostic and Train Control Systems).
+The FDR of the Truck Assembly is scheduled for October 2018 and software intensive systems are scheduled for December 2019. - Stadler continues to have discussions with Wabtec as the Interoperable Electronic Train Management System (I-ETMS) supplier for carborne PTC equipment.
+Faceto-face subcontract negotiations between Stadler and Wabtec are tentatively scheduled for late June/early July.
+Technical incompatibilities between the EMU and Wabtec equipment are being resolved. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety and Quality Assurance personnel, and PCEP Program Scheduling. - The PCEP Team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, and emerging Electrification Project designs. - First Article Inspection (FAI) of Cab Car carshell was successfully completed.

-- Complete FDRs, including the Truck (bogie), but with exception of those systems heavily dependent on software development (e.g., Monitor and Diagnostic System and Train Control). - First carshell to commence painting process. - Third Cab Car shell to be sent to facility for structural strength and crash energy management design validation testing. - Timeline for Wabtec's submittal of technical and commercial proposal to Stadler due week of May 7. - Continue work with the FRA on EMU compliance issues.
+- Complete FDRs, including the Truck (bogie) Assembly, with exception of those systems heavily dependent on software development (e.g., Monitor and Diagnostic System and Train Control). - Carshell FAI paint process scheduled for June 8, 2018. - Third Cab Car shell delivered to facility for structural strength and crash energy management design validation testing.
+Testing to commence week of June 7 for scheduled test duration of 10 weeks. - Series of meetings with Stadler the week of June 18. - Continue work with the Federal Railroad Administration (FRA) on EMU compliance issues.